 Throughout the U.S., there are geographic areas, socio–economic factors, populations, and facilities with too few primary care, dental and mental health providers and services.
 The federal Bureau of Health Workforce works with state partners to determine which of these should be “shortage designations,” and are therefore eligible to receive certain federal resources.

-The Minnesota Office of Rural Health and Primary Care is Minnesota's federally designated State Primary Care Office with the responsibility of administering specific state and federal resources to develop and preserve access to health care.
+The Minnesota Office of Rural Health and Primary Care (ORHPC) is Minnesota's federally designated State Primary Care Office with the responsibility of administering specific state and federal resources to develop and preserve access to health care.

 The safety net of community health centers, local health departments and public hospitals provide health care access to medically underserved urban populations.
 We support the effort to develop and preserve access through: